areggalstyan/reforging/README.md

 ##### frequency: double

-Specifies the "frequency" of the blocks.
-The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
-The higher the number is, the further apart will the blocks be.
+Specifies the number of blocks.

 ```json
 {